-Transfers of Law 99 of 1993: companies that generate hydroelectric power, which nominal installed power exceeds 10,000 kilowatts, will transfer to regional autonomous corporations (CAR, for its initials in Spanish) and to the municipalities and districts where the reservoir or hydroerentic has in is lecated 4% of the areas cales of neuror huite own constraints in accordance with the rate that may be indicated for black cales hu the and to the municipalities and alstricts where the reservoir or hydrographic basin is located, 6% of the gross sales of power by its own generation, in accordance with the rate that may be indicated for block sales by the CREG.
+Transfers of Law 99 of 1993: companies that generate hydroelectric power, which nominal installed power exceeds 10,000 kilowatts, will transfer to regional autonomous corporations (CAR, for its initials in Spanish) and to the municipalities and districts where the reservoir or hydrographic basin is located, 6% of the gross sales of power by its own generation, in accordance with the rate that may be indicated for block sales by the CREG.
 In the case of the thermal plants, the transfer is of 4%.